99gloom/IAGS/README.md

 The number of novel species with high quality genomes are rapidly accumulating, signaling the start of a golden age for the study of genome structure evolution.
 Here, we develop IAGS, a generalized novel computational framework to infer ancestral genome structure for a variety of evolutionary scenarios.
 IAGS provides four basic models to solve simple single-copy (GMP and GGHP) and complex multi-copy ancestor problems (Multi-copy GMP and GGHP) with blocks / endpoints matching optimization (BMO and EMO) strategies and their combinations to decode complex evolutionary history in a bottom-up manner.

+The previous version can be found at IAG (https://github.com/XJTU-YeLab/IAG), which was only designed for three Papaver species.

 ## Dependencies
 Python 3.6